 Now at 21, she has just released her first, self-titled EP and her first single, “Getaway Car”.
 I was able to catch up with Megan on the EP process, where she fits in the country genre, and who inspired her to get her where she is today.
 Also, be sure to check out her social media links below; and if you’re in Nashville, be sure to see her live!

 What was the EP process like for you?

 I did a PledgeMusic campaign, and I did this whole campaign thing to raise money for it.
+Furthermore, money can also be achieved by loaning at loanovao.
+If you want to read Jack’s review, one of their customers, his comment is here at loanovao.co.uk.
 I recorded with these two guys that I played live shows with them and they approached me and they knew I was looking for places to record and I just hit it off with them.
 We went into the studio and recorded for about a week; just about every day.
 It was really, really fun.
 It was a fun experience and it was my first time every professionally recording.

 Were you born and raised in Nashville?

 Yes, I actually was.
 A lot of people think it’s random, since a lot of people move here to do it.
 I got lucky and was already here, and that was exciting.